 We went to the Fish River Canyon.
 Like all canyons, it was billed as the biggest, longest, deepest, whatever in the (insert your area or ‘world’ here).
 We stood on the rim and gazed down.
 Then Pikkie Loots and I couldn’t stand it; so – against orders – we zipped down the pathway, slipping and sliding down as fast as we could.
 Before we got to the bottom we decided we’d get into big kak if we took too long, so we reluctantly stopped and returned to the top, slowly.

 Later we camped near Windhoek where my Dad had arranged that I got fetched by some of his relatives I had never met.
 Third or fourth cousins, I suppose.
-In the car on the way to their home they had lots of questions, but before I had finished my second sentence the one younger guy blurted out “Jis!
+In the car on the way to their home they had lots of questions, but before I had finished my second sentence the younger son blurted out “Jis!
 Jy kan hoor jy’s ’n rooinek!”
 (Boy, You can hear you’re English-speaking!) and my bubble burst.
 All of my short life I had laboured under the mistaken impression that I was completely fluent in Afrikaans.
 No-one had told me otherwise.

 On to the Brandberg, where a long walk would take you to some rock paintings.
 I chose not to make the walk.
 Pikkie did, and said he remembered “the terrain as being barren, hot as hell, and rock strewn.
 The rocks had a rich red-brown colour, and I thought it was amazing that the local indigenous people had painted a white lady, which according to legend was the Queen of Sheba, who they would probably never have seen!
 Some people wanted to pour water on the paintings but I think Braam stopped them and of course today I realise that he was a hundred per cent right in not letting us do it.
 If we all poured water on it it would have been washed away by now!”